PRODI3GY/alx-low_level_programming/0x03-debugging/README.md

 2-largest_number.c - This program prints out the largest of three numbers.

-3-print_remaining_days.c - This program converts a date to the day of year and determines how many days are left in the year taking a leap year into consideration.
+3-print_remaining_days.c - This program converts a date to the day of year and determines how many days are left in the year taking a leap year into considerations.